-- momentum coming out of the Covid related slowdown, before the micro-market re-aligns to its long term growth trajectory of 5.0%. - Other income: We have been provided with other income for Visitor Car Park, Signage, ATM, Telecom Tower, Kiosk, Event, Vending Machine, service connection and other charges and miscellaneous income.
+- Other income: We have been provided with other income for Visitor Car Park, Signage, ATM, Telecom Tower, Kiosk, Event, Vending Machine, service connection and other charges and miscellaneous income.
 We have considered an annual growth of 5% on other income. - O&M Mark-up: O&M revenues and expenses were shared by the client.
 O&M Mark-up constitutes two components, namely, O&M Mark-up including sinking fund and CIOP Mark-up.
 Since O&M revenues include sinking fund which is being charged at a constant rate without any growth assumed on it; the growth rate for O&M Mark-up has been suitably adjusted to normalise it over the future tenure.
-The O&M Mark-up for the Subject Property for FY'22 range from INR 9.50 10.50 per sq. ft. per month.
-Further, the total CIOP expense for FY'22 for N1 is considered to be INR 29.64 Million.
+The O&M Mark-up for the Subject Property for FY'22 has been assumed at INR 10-11 per sq. ft. per month.
+Further, the total CIOP expense for the period between 1st October 2021-30th September 2022 for N1 is considered to be INR 30.38 Million.
 The CIOP expense is a property management fee fixed at INR 204.75 million for FY'20 (the said amount has been divided between the properties of Brookfield India REIT portfolio (excluding Kensington) on pro rata basis computed on leasable area) as per the agreement shared with us and has been escalated at 5% annually for subsequent years.
-Thus, the CIOP expense for FY'22 is INR 225.74 Million.
+Thus, the CIOP expense for the period 1st October 2021- 30th September 2022 is INR 231.38 Million.
 Tenants are charged INR 3.02 7.07 per sq. ft. per month, based on their tenancy type on account of CIOP expense plus Mark-up. - Efficiency: As per our market study, we understand that the efficiency of Subject Property is in line with the efficiency of other IT/ITeS developments.
 Hence, we have not made any adjustments regarding the same for our valuation analysis.